AdobeDocs/pdfservices-api-documentation/src/pages/overview/legacy-documentation/pdf-services-api/gettingstarted.md

 ---
-title: Getting Started | PDF Services API | Adobe PDF Services
+title: Getting Started | PDF Services API
+description: |
+  Get an Adobe-provided credential to start developing with the PDF Services SDK and complete the credential workflow.

 ---

 # Getting credentials